Juvenile Dependency

 What Is Juvenile Dependency?

-A dependent child is a minor who is not in the care of a parent, guardian, or legal custodian.
+A dependent child is a minor not in the care of a parent, guardian, or legal custodian.
 Juvenile dependency may include a child who:

-Juvenile dependency typically happens through a court order.
-Any person can file a dependency petition for a child, including concerned family members.
-The state will involve itself in a dependency petition after it receives a report to its child welfare agency.
-The family court may then order the child taken into custody if the child’s health, safety, and welfare are at risk of imminent harm.
+Juvenile dependency typically occurs through a court order.
+Any person, including concerned family members, can file a dependency petition for a child.
+The state will become involved in a dependency petition after it receives a report from its child welfare agency.
+The family court may then order the child to be taken into custody if the child’s health, safety, and welfare are at risk of imminent harm.

 Reasons for Juvenile Dependency